GeoffSCollins/PolTools/docs/source/metaplot.rst

 ##############################
-*Five Prime Metaplot*
+*Metaplot*
 ##############################
-The ``five_prime_metaplot`` tool computes the average coverage of 5' ends of sequencing data around the center of features provided.
+The ``metaplot`` tool computes the average coverage of 3' ends of sequencing data around the center of features provided.

 .. note::